5 Ways AI Is Influencing Content Marketing

-As we’ve seen AI make a significant impact on an array of industries, who knew that the conversation would eventually shift to writing?
+As we’ve seen AI marketing solutions make a significant impact on an array of industries, who knew that the conversation would eventually shift to writing?
 After all, words are something we hold with high value, so how could a robot write something that resonates?

 Well, even though it’s still undetermined if machines could replace actually writers (hint: they can’t), the impact they’re making on the content industry should be recognized as a big deal.
 Here’s why:

 While still in its early stages, one use-case for AI thus far has been the ability to reorganize the information on a webpage to have a better reach to the visitor.
 And with how much content marketing is about engagement, don’t be surprised if this starts to breach into common practice for blog posts and other distributors.
 Because as noted by Pagefair, approximately 198 million people currently use an ad blocker, meaning that in order to reach this audience, you’re going to have reached them in a more symbiotic way.

 AI Can Do The Writing For You

 Perhaps one of the most interesting uses of AI marketing in content has been the ability for these platforms to literally write the articles for you.
 For example, startups like Persado are out to write copy in real-time for marketing messages, which, has seen a lot of early confidence, raising $30 million from Goldman Sachs last year.

 While somewhat unproven, this practice is one that is making people question the accuracy of this, as well as how effective the copy will actually be.
 However, one thing of note is how to use this as a foundation that you implement your own brand voice or characteristics in it.
 Because while impressive, trusting AI with the word of your brand might be a bit lofty.

 If you’ve ever done any work with SEO, then you know how important keywords can be.
 According to Hubspot, only 22 percent of businesses are currently happy with their conversion rates, which says a lot about how we approach search engines.
 However, AI is looking to change all of that.